 You have 1-2 accounts in a highly specialized niche.
 If you have one medical device client with unusual regulatory constraints, finding the right specialist freelancer who has done exactly that work may deliver better results than a white label provider with generic systems.

 You want a long-term, relationship-based delivery partner.
 The best freelancer relationships work like having a senior team member you never had to hire full-time.
-When you find that person, the model is excellent - and the personal investment they put into your accounts is often higher than a company relationship.
+When you find that person, the model is excellent, and the personal investment they put into your accounts is often higher than a company relationship.

 Your budget is tight and your accounts are simple.
 At low account complexity and low billing rates, the economics of a white label provider's minimum fees may not work.
 A $200/month freelancer on a simple search campaign account is fine if the client is billed at $600/month and your margin expectations are modest.